Birds born in a cage don’t know how to fly

 An anthropologist (let us call her Jane) visited an African tribe (let us call it Narash).

 The Narash had been in touch with civilization – what we call civilization – in the past.
-But Jane decided to stay for a little time with them, to learn how they live and talk to them about her own life.
+However, Jane decided to stay a little longer with them to learn their ways and talk to them about her own life.

 ~~{}~~

 The skin is the biggest sensory organ.
-The hug, the caress, the kiss, make man happier, healthier, more complete.
+The hug, the caress, the kiss, these things make a man happier, healthier, more complete.

-Man wants to associate with other people. Α child definitely NEEDS its’ parents, needs the daily contact with them even more than food.
+Man wants to associate with other people. Α child definitely needs its parents, it needs the daily contact with them, even more than food.

 When a child is born (or even before that) we arrange the place of exile, the child’s room.
 Most infants must learn within the first six months or the first year of their life to sleep alone.

-Psychologists preaching early infant independence have made millions out of their books and their tips “how you can discipline your child to sleep alone”.
-In these tips, are also included approaches that bring to mind torments, since the mother (the good mother) must refuse to take the baby from its bed, no matter how much it cries.
+Psychologists preaching early infant independence have made millions out of their books and tips “how to discipline your child to sleep alone”.
+These tips also include approaches that bring to mind torments, since the mother (the good mother) must refuse to take the baby from its bed, no matter how much it cries.

 “The baby will get used to it” maintain the psychologists of the E.I.I., meaning that it will get used to rejection.

-A parent that sleeps with the baby is a terrible one, because that’s the way they teach it to be independent.
-A parent that won’t give in to its cries and leaves it on its own is a good one, because they teach it independence.
+A parent who sleeps with the baby is a terrible one because in this way they raise it to be dependent on them.
+A parent who won’t give in to its cries and leaves it on its own is a good one because they raise it to be independent.

 This is the first cage of our life.